daycharles/dispatch_api/README.md

 dotnet run --project src/DispatchApi
 ```

-You will need a reachable SQL Server; set the connection string via
+You will need a reachable SQL Server, set via `ConnectionStrings__Dispatch`, and a
-`ConnectionStrings__Dispatch`.
+reachable broker — see [Configuration](#configuration) for the `Messaging__*`
+variables.
+If you have no broker, `Messaging__Enabled=false` is the supported
+escape hatch: it swaps in `NullIncidentPublisher`, starts no consumer, and
+registers no broker health check, so the HTTP API works and nothing is published.

 ## Tests